-Octopus Intelligent Go in 2026 — what actually happens to your home battery
+Octopus Intelligent Go: what really happens to your home battery

-Octopus Intelligent Go is one of the most popular smart EV tariffs in the UK.
-It charges your car cheaply and adapts to the grid automatically, which is why it appeals to many EV-only households.
+Octopus Intelligent Go is a well-known smart EV tariff in the UK.
+It can charge eligible EV sessions cheaply and adapt scheduling to the grid, which is why it appeals to many EV-only households.

 For homes that also have a battery, it is a different story.